 - Adrenal and kidney disease

 - Eat non-meat proteins such as legumes, nuts and seeds.
 These foods are rich in omega-3 fatty acids, phytochemicals, fiber and proteins.
 Eat at least 6 servings every week.
 Walnuts, peas, almonds and sunflower seeds are also good choices.

 - Minimize the consumption of salt at least 1500-2000 mg every day to reduce the blood pressure.
 Minimize eating canned soups which contain high levels of sodium and limit the addition of salt to foods.

 - Eat more whole grains such as oatmeal, brown rice and quinoa at least 6-8 servings every day which is highly beneficial to the heart.

 - Eat lean protein such as poultry breast, fish as well as soy or eggs.
 Lean meats should be grilled, roasted, broiled and poached.
-Eat fish such as salmon which are rich in omega-3 fatty acids that can lessen hypertension.
+It is best to include fish such as salmon which are rich in omega-3 fatty acids that can lessen hypertension.

 - Eat a variety of fresh fruits and vegetables to boost the immunity of the body and reduce the blood pressure.
 Eat at least 4-5 servings of vegetables and fruits every day.